 VIEW

 These seven free forms respond to each other and come together to create a common figure, a continuity of line and movement, designed to hybridize festive practices and skateboarding.
-These platforms freely express everyday spatial situations, tableaux exploring our way of inhabiting the contemporary city through sequenced anecdotes.
+These platforms freely express everyday spatial situations, tableaux exploring our way of inhabiting the contemporary city through sequenced anecdotes as in situ sculptures.

-'in situ sculptures', these geometric abstractions are made of reused site concrete, with a colored pigment amplifying the reading of these fragments.
-Smoothed or deactivated, the texture produces a dynamic surface.
+These geometric abstractions are cast from reused concrete taken from the site's original, dysfunctional skate elements, with a colored pigment enhancing the reading of these fragments.
+Smoothed or grainy, the texture produces a dynamic surface.
 Defined with users, its forms (curves, straights, layers, lines...) and functions merge and complement each other in a scenic space with an enhanced festive character.

 {{slider-2}}